Interpretable Reward Redistribution in Reinforcement Learning: A Causal Approach: Causal Reformulation of Reward Redistribution

-Return Decomposition aims to decompose the trajectory-wise return into a sequence of proxy rewards, avoiding the harm of delayed reward on the RL training~\citep{rudder}.
-As a foundation of our method, in this section, we introduce a Dynamic Bayesian Network (DBN)~\citep{murphy2002dynamic} to reformulation RD and characterize the underlying generative process, leading to a natural interpretation of the explicit contribution of each dimension of state and action towards the Markovian rewards.
+As a foundation, below we introduce a Dynamic Bayesian Network (DBN)~\citep{murphy2002dynamic} to reformulate reward redistribution and characterize the underlying generative process, leading to a natural interpretation of the explicit contribution of each dimension of state and action towards the Markovian rewards.